 Ale’s Stones, a place for reflection

-Whenever Wallander needs to gather his thoughts or solve a particularly challenging mystery, he hikes to the megalithic monument Ale Stenar, the Stonehenge of Skåne located on the hill above the small fishing village of Kåseberga, east of Ystad.
-This intriguing formation of large stones, reminiscent of a boat, is on top of the grassy hill overlooking the open sea and with a magnificent view of the coastline.
+Whenever Wallander needs to gather his thoughts or solve a challenging mystery, he hikes to Ales Stenar, Skåne’s Stonehenge on the hill above the small fishing village of Kåseberga, east of Ystad.
+This intriguing formation of large stones, reminiscent of a boat, overlooks the open sea and has a magnificent view of the coastline.
 There is still debate about what this structure represents, but the stone ship dates back to the early iron age.
-Regardless of the original intent of Ale Stenar, Kurt Wallander has a point.
+Kurt Wallander has a point.
 This is a wonderful place for contemplation.

 Murder mysteries in Kåseberga

-When you visit Ale Stenar, take time to check out the harbour of Kåseberga.
-Bustling and busy in the summertime, it’s home to everything from wonderful little art galleries, restaurants and souvenir shops to smokehouses selling fresh fish and seafood.
-This is a place Wallander visits regularly, and where two murdered men mysteriously came floating in a rubber boat in one of the movies.
+When you visit Ales Stenar, check out the harbour of Kåseberga.
+Bustling in the summertime, it’s home to everything from wonderful art galleries, restaurants and souvenir shops to smokehouses selling fresh fish and seafood.
+This is a place Wallander visits regularly and where two murdered men mysteriously came floating in a rubber boat in one of the movies.

 Stay in Kurt Wallander’s room in Ystad

-In central Ystad you will find the old station house that has served as police station in all the Wallander-movies.
-Nowadays you can spend the night in what used to be Wallander’s office, which has today been converted into a B&B, Stationen Bed & Breakfast.
+IThe old station house in central Ystad served as police station in all the Wallander-movies.
+Nowadays you can spend the night in what used to be Wallander’s office which has been converted into a B&B, Stationen Bed & Breakfast.

 Have “Swedish fika” the Wallander way

 Even the toughest crime detectives need a break, and Kurt Wallander has a serious sweet tooth.
-In central Ystad is his favourite café, Fridolfs konditori, where you can order the famous Wallander-pastry and coffee, which adds up to a “fika” - one of the most cherished national activities in Sweden.
+His favourite café is Fridolfs konditori in Ystad, where you can order the famous Wallander-pastry and coffee, which is a “fika” – one of the most cherished national activities in Sweden.